ActianCorp/zeenea-platform-docs/docs/zeenea-connector-dbt.md

 ## Supported Versions

-The dbt connector was tested with version 1.3.
+The DBT connector was tested with version 1.3.
 It is compatible with version 1.3 and earlier.

 :::note
-The dbt connector is currently **NOT** compatible with dbt Cloud.
-For dbt Cloud, see [dbt Cloud](./zeenea-connector-dbt-cloud.md).
+The DBT connector is currently **NOT** compatible with DBT Cloud.
 :::

 ## Installing the Plugin

-The dbt plugin can be downloaded here: [Zeenea Connector Downloads](./zeenea-connectors-list.md).
+The DBT plugin can be downloaded here: [Zeenea Connector Downloads](./zeenea-connectors-list.md).

 For more information on how to install a plugin, please refer to the following article: [Installing and Configuring Connectors as a Plugin](./zeenea-connectors-install-as-plugin.md).